 - Water often very acidic.

-- Often sold with maintenance contract because it is too hard to maintain without specialised knowledge.
+- Often sold with maintenance contract because it is too hard to maintain without specialized knowledge.

 - Wastes at least 4 times the water it produces (sometimes as much 10 times).